notgull/unsend/README.md

 * GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 * Mozilla Public License as published by the Mozilla Foundation, version 2.
-* The [Patron License](https://github.com/notgull/unsend/blob/main/LICENSE-PATRON.md) for [sponsors](https://github.com/sponsors/notgull) and [contributors](https://github.com/notgull/async-winit/graphs/contributors), who can ignore the copyleft provisions of the GNU AGPL for this project.

 `unsend` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.